 The hope of restoration to right relationship with God and the close and intimate fellowship this brings (Revelation 21.3).

 The hope that there is something, someone, bigger, greater, and above it all who loves you, cares for you, and stepped down into fallen creation to rescue you from it all (Philippians 2.5-11).

-2020 has been a year that has knocked the wind out of us.
-It hasn’t gone according to any of our plans.
-In fact, for most of us, we’ve never lived through a year like this.
-It’s put us in situations of separation, of uncertainty, of anguish, and of heartache.
+2020 was a strange year, wasn’t it?
+It didn’t go according to any of our plans.
+In fact, for most of us, we’ve never lived through a year like it.
+It put us in situations of separation, of uncertainty, of anguish, and of heartache.
 At times like this, we need hope.

 So what about this year, 2021?
 Are you decorating early?

 See, if we look to the world around us for hope, for encouragement, and for the reassurance that tomorrow will be better, then each and every year we may just end up putting the tree up a little bit earlier.

 If you have a bad year, maybe your tree will go up in the summer…

 But, if we look only to Jesus for hope, for encouragement, and for the reassurance that tomorrow will be better then we will be free to throw that tree in the corner and switch on those lights whenever we want to (and not crazy early) because our hope is firmly rooted in the truth of the Word of God and the Word become flesh, Jesus.